|

 and lighting of streets, etc. -- were not always present in cities.

-The great expansion of these services and facilities began in the nineteenth
+The great expansion of these services and facilities began in the

-problems of modern urban life.
-What to do about the filth of the streets?
+the practical problems of modern urban life.
+What to do about the

+filth of the streets?
 Animals running

 wild?
 People getting sick from the food sold in the markets?
-Kids roaming
+Kids

-to work?
+people from getting to work?
 Foul-smelling air and polluted water?
-When people posed these

-questions to themselves, it was in the context of efforts to deal with
+When people posed these questions to themselves, it was in the context

-problems by individual initiative orgroup action.
-At a certain point,
+of efforts to deal with problems by individual initiative orgroup

-someone said that this problemcould only be solved if public authority
+action.
+At a certain point, someone said that this problemcould only

-were brought to bear, in theform of regulations to control the activities
+be solved if public authority were brought to bear, in theform of

-in question or taxation
+regulations to control the activities in question or taxation

-to raise the necessary revenues or direct administrative action on the
+to raise the necessary revenues or direct administrative action on

-that many new public authorities were created, along with a variety
+also that many new public authorities were created, along with a variety

 of other institutions that defy easy characterization.
 On the ground,